OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 This idea of an ensemble of actors who train and do plays together has grown to include films productions.
 In 1995, our long-time staff member, Jeff Goldblum, directed a film for Showtime, "Little Surprises", which starred an ensemble of Playhouse West actors along with such notables as Rod Steiger and Julie Harris.
 This short film went on to garner an Academy Award nomination for Best Motion Picture Short.

-Last year we screened a record 56 films (2 features & 54 shorts).
-Many of the films screened in 2013 were accepted and screened at numerous film festivals around the country, winning more than a dozen awards.
+Last year we screened a record 52 films (3 features & 49 shorts).
+Each year, many of the films screened are accepted and screened at numerous film festivals around the country.

 MORE FESTIVAL HISTORY